 While many operators install their units indoors, others don't have the space.
-Outdoor models are a popular choice, but they require some special considerations.
+The outdoor walk-in cooler is a popular choice, but models of this type require some special considerations.
 They'll need to be equipped with a weather kit to protect them from the elements, which includes winter controls and weather-proof housing for the condensing unit.

-If the door to your box will be outside, consider lockable doors to deter thieves.
+If the door to your walk-in refrigerator will be outside, consider lockable doors to deter thieves.
 A locking bar is also available that goes in front of the door and is secured by a padlock.

 These units have two sections separated by a wall and door, with one dedicated to refrigeration and the other held at proper temperatures for a commercial freezer.
 These can save space and money over buying one of each, but keep in mind they'll need two condensing units, which means additional wiring over a single-use box.